Kawa Early Years, Nallagandla

 • Peer mentorship with younger Kawa children, because teaching is understanding

-• Introduction to grace: how we speak, listen, disagree and repair
+• Introduction to grace, how we speak, listen, disagree and repair

 • Community engagement and shared decision-making